godwokenrises/light-godwoken/docs/how-to-withdraw-from-godwoken copy.md

 - basic knowledge of [godwoken](https://www.nervos.org/godwoken) layer 2 network
 - basic knowledge of [ckb](https://docs.nervos.org/docs/basics/introduction) and ckb [transaction](https://docs.nervos.org/docs/reference/transaction)

-The workflow of withdrawing assets from a layer 2 address to a layer 1 address depend on the Godwoken web3 service and the Scaner API Service:
+The workflow of withdrawing assets from a layer 2 address to a layer 1 address depends on the Godwoken web3 service and the Scaner API Service:

 ![withdrawal](../image/withdrawal-diagram.png)